Has financial stress become the new normal for most of us?

 The ’10/10/10′ Formula of Savings Rescues Many Overstretched Family Budgets

 Executive Summary: Most modern Americans overspend, assume too much debt, and fail to invest wisely for retirement.
 Tim Austin, a leading proponent of ‘old-fashioned’ spending and savings strategies, recommends a time-tested 10/10/10 financial formula: saving 10% of gross income for the near-term; 10% for the mid-term; and setting aside 10% for the long-term.
-Austin’s favorite savings tool is specially-designed dividend-paying whole life insurance policies such as those structured by Bank On Yourself’s specially trained and authorized advisors.
+Austin’s favorite savings tool is specially-designed dividend-paying whole life insurance policies such as those structured by Bank On Yourself’s specially trained and Professionals.

 By Pamela Yellen and Dean Rotbart